The Best Dog Costumes Australia -

 Rubie’s is a family-owned brand that specializes in costumes, and they’re officially licensed to make Disney costumes.
 They do it in all sizes, from S to XXL.
 Here’s a way you can make your pooch look like the princess she is.
 And not just any, but the beautiful redhead Ariel.

 This is yet another costume that’s not complicated to put on.
-Costume trousers go around your pooch’s forelegs, while the upper part is connected around the neck with a hook and loop fastener.
-There’s not a lot of fabric around your dog’s body, so this costume can be worn all year round.
+Costume trousers went around my pooch’s forelegs, while the upper part connected around his neck with a hook and loop fastener.
+There’s not a lot of fabric around your dog’s body, so our panel members all agreed that this costume can be worn year-round.

 There’s also a rubber chicken included in the purchase.
 It’s one of those squeaky toys that make hilarious sounds when squeezed, which most dogs love.
 While chickens don’t usually go hand in hand with pirates, the toy is a nice addition.
 Plus, you get two-in-one, all for quite an affordable price.